In major shift, Pentagon chief backs changes to sexual assault prosecutions | Politics

 In major shift, Pentagon chief backs changes to sexual assault prosecutions

-But they have stopped short of endorsing moves to remove the prosecution of such cases from military commanders.
-Austin's statement was issued on the same day a senior lawmaker released letters from the Pentagon's top brass in which they voiced deep concern over legislation supported by most U.S. senators that would overhaul the military justice system for crimes like sexual assault.
+But they have stopped short of endorsing moves to remove the prosecution of such cases from military commanders and argue that preserving commanders' authority over prosecutions is vital to maintaining discipline.
+Austin's statement was issued on the same day a senior lawmaker released letters from members of the Pentagon's top brass in which they voiced deep concern over legislation supported by most U.S. senators that would overhaul the military justice system for crimes like sexual assault.

 Sexual assault and harassment in the U.S. military is largely underreported and the Pentagon's handling of it has come under renewed scrutiny.
 "We will work with Congress to amend the Uniform Code of Military Justice, removing the prosecution of sexual assaults and related crimes from the military chain of command," Austin said in a statement, becoming the first defense secretary to support such a move.